jidesakin/pokemon-api/README.md

 - `app`: contains application code which includes the controller, service, routes, middleware, custom exception
 - `config`: contains the file that holds the environment variables.
 - `server`: contains tcode that starts the application
+- `test`: contains the integration and unit tests
+- `.env`: contains the environment variables

 ## Dependencies